Dev-megh/Dev-megh/README.md

 <h2>Hey 👋, I’m @Dev-megh</h2>

-• 🔭 I'm currently working on an IoT system.<br/>
+• 🔭 I'm currently working on an IoT system to integrate existing technologies.<br/>
-• 👀 I’m interested in Full-stack web dev, IoT, AI/ML projects, Space, and Defense automation.<br/>
+• 👀 I’m interested in Web dev, IoT, Brain-computer interfaces, and Defense automation.<br/>
-• 🌱 I’m currently learning: Python, Flask, and Backend management.<br/>
+• 🌱 I’m currently learning: to work with IoT and Embedded hardware and libraries.<br/>
 • 🌐 I'm a quadrilingual.<br/>
 • ⏳ Learning coding for 10 years.<br/>
 • 📫 How to reach me: